mustafainxiteout/flask-mongo/README.md

 ```
 mail.send(msg)
 ```

+### **Sending bulk emails**

+To send bulk emails, send a POST request to the mail/send_bulk endpoint with the following fields in the **request body of form data (only for /mail and /mail/send_bulk)**:
+- `to` - a comma-separated list of email addresses to send the email to.
+- `cc` (optional) - a comma-separated list of email addresses to carbon copy.
+- `subject` - the subject of the email.
+- `body` - the content of the email.
+- `name` - the name of the recipient.
+- `company_name` - the name of the recipient's company.
+- `sender_mail_id` - the sender's email address.
+- `button` - the text to display on the button in the email.
+- `url` - the URL to link the button to.
+- `attachments` - the files to be attached in the mail.

+![bulk email form data](https://github.com/mustafainxiteout/flask-mongo/blob/master/bulk%20mail%20form.png?raw=true)

-The email will then be sent to your Mailtrap.io inbox, where you can view and test it.
+**The email will then be sent to your Mailtrap.io inbox, where you can view and test it.**

-### Troubleshooting
+### **Troubleshooting**

 If you are having trouble receiving emails in Mailtrap.io, make sure your SMTP credentials are correct and that you have set up your Mailtrap.io inbox correctly.
 If you are still having issues, check the Mailtrap.io documentation or contact their support team.

-![bulk email form data](https://github.com/mustafainxiteout/flask-mongo/blob/master/bulk%20mail%20form.png?raw=true)